talkable/talkable-docs/source/ecommerce/custom.rst

 .. include:: /partials/note_enterprise_integration.rst

-Adding Talkable to Your Site
+1. Add Talkable to Your Site
 ----------------------------

 In order to integrate Talkable campaign(s) on your site you need to set the following script into HEAD tag inside